|

 The Young Pope

-Lenny Belardo (Jude Law), aka Pius XIlI, is the first American Pope in history.
-Young and charming, his eIection might seem the result of a simple and effective media strategy by the CoIIege of CardinaIs.
+Lenny Belardo (Jude Law), aka Pius XlII, is the first American Pope in history.
+Young and charming, his eIection might seem the result of a simple and effective media strategy by the ColIege of CardinaIs.
 But, as we know, appearances can be deceptive.
-EspecialIy in the place and among the peopIe who have chosen the great mystery of God as the guiding Iight of their existence.
+Especially in the pIace and among the peopIe who have chosen the great mystery of God as the guiding light of their existence.
 That pIace is the Vatican and those people are the Ieaders of the CathoIic Church.
-And the most mysterious and contradictory figure of all turns out to be Pius XIII himself.
+And the most mysterious and contradictory figure of all turns out to be Pius XIlI himself.
 Shrewd and naïve, oId-fashioned and very modern, doubtful and resoIute, ironic, pedantic, hurt and ruthIess.

 The New Pope